Ducat 1766 FS "King figure" (Poland, Stanislaus II Augustus)

 Auction prices

 Find out the current coin value of the Polish Ducat 1766 "King figure" with mark FS.
-This gold coin from the times of Stanislaw Augustus struck at the Warsaw Mint.
-The record price belongs to the lot 179 sold at the Antykwariat Numizmatyczny - Niemczyk Michal auction for PLN 240,000.
-Bidding took place October 25, 2019.
+This silver coin from the times of Stanislaw Augustus struck at the Warsaw Mint.
+The record price belongs to the lot 2466 sold at the Classical Numismatic Group, LLC auction for USD 550.
+Bidding took place December 5, 2000.

 Сondition